UbiquityDotNET/Ubiquity.NET.Utils/README.md

 | [Ubiquity.NET.Runtime.Utils](https://ubiquitydotnet.github.io/Ubiquity.NET.Utils/runtime-utils/index.html) | This library contains common support for DSL runtime and language implementers |
 | [Ubiquity.NET.SourceGenerator.Test.Utils](https://ubiquitydotnet.github.io/Ubiquity.NET.Utils/src-gen-test-utils/index.html) | This library contains extensions and helpers for testing source generators |
 | [Ubiquity.NET.SrcGeneration](https://ubiquitydotnet.github.io/Ubiquity.NET.Utils/SrcGeneration/index.html) | This library contains extensions and helpers for implementing source generators |

+>[!IMPORTANT]
+> When editing code in this repository make certain that any extensions or tooling that
+> automatically removes trailing whitespace is disabled.
+It is fine to highlight such cases
+> and most of the time remove any.
+However, there are some tests where a trailing whitespace
+> is required and a critical part of the tests.